Prophecy-Jimpsons/cNFT-Mint/README.md

-# Solana Compressed NFT Program
+# Prophecy NFT Program

-A Solana program that demonstrates the creation of compressed NFTs (cNFTs) using the Bubblegum standard, enabling cost-effective NFT minting through state compression.
+A Solana program that enables users to create and mint compressed NFTs (cNFTs) representing prophecies or predictions about future events.
+Built using the Bubblegum standard for cost-effective NFT minting through state compression.

-## Features
+## Overview

-- Creation of Merkle trees for compressed NFT storage
+This program allows users to:
-- Minting of compressed NFTs with customizable metadata
+- Create prophecies as compressed NFTs
+- Store predictions on-chain efficiently using state compression
+- Track and verify prophecy outcomes
-- Integration with MPL Bubblegum standard
+- Mint prophecies with customizable metadata
-- Support for concurrent minting operations

 ## Prerequisites